kraowx/shibbyapp/README.md

 <s>This feature requires ShibbyApp server version >=1.1.0 in order to work.
 The feature is not enabled on servers by default, as it requires a bit more setup.</s>
 This feature is not supported by servers at the moment.
 However, built-in Patreon support for the app was added in version 2.1.0.

+### Hotspots (Experimental)
+Hotspots are locations defined in an audio file that attempt to produce a more intense reaction to certain parts of the file.
+Currently, hotspots are somwhat arbitrarily defined to react to the loudness of the file.
+This is not a perfect solution by any means, so I will likely be tweaking it over time.
+If this feature is well received, I am considering adding a similar feature that lets the user (you) create your own hotspots, allowing for control over location, intensity, and duration.
+Let me know if this is something you would find useful!

 ## Additional Notes and "Hidden" Features
 - In the audio player, when the loop button is pressed it will default to toggle infinite loop on and off.
 If you only want to loop a specific number of times you can long press on the loop icon and select a number from 0 to 100.